alexkrejca/ec445_neuroguard/Aidan Moran/README.md

 # Aidan Moran ECE 445 Lab Notebook #
 Fall 2025, Nuerogaurd, Team 31
+All images, graphs, designs, etc. are in the documents folder

 ## 9/11
 Initial meeting with nuerogaurd team.
 I selected this project as I felt the focus on power electronics and specifically buck converter design matched well with the courses I was taking (ECE 464) and previous internship experience.
 Main criteria for our scope of the project sounded like